28 Questions About My Around the World Trip with Master 12!

 We were entertained on occasions trying to communicate… mostly we used photos on my phone of places we wanted to go (for trains and taxis drivers), or food we wanted to eat… we pointed a lot to signs and names on maps, we learned some words to help us in each country.

 Mostly we found people were so lovely trying to understand us or us them… so we never had any major problems getting around or getting the things that we needed!
 The places we stayed spoke enough English to help us too!
 Master 12 and I speak a little bit of Spanish that helped in a few countries!

 Best public transport?

 What travel insurance did you get?

 I posted in Facebook travel groups (I particularly like Our Tribe Travels) and asked what people in that group used and recommended.
 They suggested World Nomads so I bought a policy with them.
 It was $777 for both of us for the whole trip.

 What about school for Master 12?

-I am not going to lie… traditional schooling was not a priority for me or for Master 12 this year.
+I am not going to lie… traditional, classroom schooling was not a priority for me or for Master 12 in 2019.
 He has learnt SO MUCH from these travels that I believe that this year has given him a wonderful foundation to step back into mainstream schooling (he will go into Grade 8 in January 2020) with a wealth of knowledge about his planet, the people who live on it and the variety of things that are important to them.

 That said, we did enrol in Brisbane School of Distance Education for terms 2 and 3 where he completed some QLD based curriculum and gained grades on his Grade 7 report card.
 That’s him working on a project in the photo above from our hostel in Berlin, Germany.